denbeigh2000/jfsi/README.md

 > **j**ust **f**ucking **s**tore **i**t

-This software is still in a development stage.
+This software is still in a development stage, it is not yet suited for a production use case.

 jfsi is a scalable, distributed blob storage engine with a RESTful API.
+It is built on Cassandra, but can be changed easily to use other backends such as S3, etc.

 ### What is jfsi?
 jfsi is a very simple key-value blob store which supports CRUD